04 June, Geneva, Switzerland

 Building on the success of the Investment Migration Seminars in 2016 and 2017, the convenors are seeking contributions to an international conference on the key economic, political and legal developments on the mobility of the wealthy and global inequality that will take place on 4 June in Geneva, Switzerland.

-The conference is co-organized by the Faculty of Law, University of Groningen (The Netherlands), the Dialogue of Civilization-Research Institute (Chile), the International Center for Globalization and Development (Germany), and sponsored by the Investment Migration Council (Switzerland).
+The conference is co-organized by the Faculty of Law, University of Groningen (The Netherlands), the Dialogue of Civilization-Research Institute (Global), the International Center for Globalization and Development (Germany), and sponsored by the Investment Migration Council (Switzerland).

 Prof. Dimitry Kochenov (Chair of EU Constitutional Law, Groningen; Chairman of the IMC)